stevencpp/cpp_modules/README.md

 * CMake 3.15.4+
 * Clang 9+

 The binary installer is built and tested with Ubuntu 18.04.
-Unless you happen to know that such binaries will also work with your distro, it is recommended to build from sources instead to avoid ABI problems.
+Unless you're sure that such binaries will also work with your distro, it is recommended to build from sources instead to avoid ABI problems.

 You can download the binary installer from [the releases page](https://github.com/stevencpp/cpp_modules/releases) and run `sudo ./cpp_modules-0.0.1-Linux.sh --skip-license` which will install the files to `/usr/local/cpp_modules`.
 Currently it'll likely need some help to find the standard library headers, so if e.g you installed the `clang-9` Ubuntu package then:
 ```bash